 No state has more — and more interesting — different styles of hamburger than Oklahoma.
 El Reno, just west of Oklahoma City , is legendary for its onion-fried burgers; Tulsa is a burger Mecca, too.
 We’re not talking about fancy-pants, overpriced burgers or silly-thick pub burgers, and we certainly don’t mean chain restaurant burgers.
 Each of the places on this tour is one-of-a-kind, and well worth visiting if you are a hamburger lover on your way through the Sooner State.

-Linda-Mar's Westsider – two burger patties, double cheese, and all the fixin's piled between grilled-crisp slabs of Texas toast – is one of many excellent hamburgers that puts Tulsa up there among America's top burger cities.
+Linda-Mar's Westsider – two beef patties, double cheese, and all the fixin's piled between grilled-crisp slabs of Texas toast – is one of Tulsa best burgers.

 Robert’s is El Reno, Oklahoma's oldest hamburger restaurant, dishing out excellent onion-fried burgers as well as diner breakfast at a 14-stool counter.

 Sid's onion-fried burgers are cooked so onions mashed into the meat are charred from the grill, adding sweet & smoky zest.
 An Oklahoma specialty!